risingwavelabs/risingwave-docs-legacy/docs/guides/ingest-from-mysql-cdc.md

 (10 rows)
 ```

-## Monitor the progress
+## Monitor the progress of direct CDC

-To observe the progress of direct CDC, use the following methods:
+To observe the progress of direct CDC for MySQL, use the following methods:

 ### For historical data